Sam Fender: Early life

 Samuel Thomas Fender was born on 25 April 1994, in North Shields, England, to Shirley and Alan Fender.
-He has a brother, Liam, nine years his senior.
-Shirley was a nurse, and Alan was an electrician; the working class family lived in a terraced house in the suburb of North Shields.
+Shirley was a nurse, and Alan was an electrician, and later became a music teacher.
+Fender has a brother, Liam, nine years his senior.
+The working class family lived in a terraced house in the suburb of North Shields.
+His great-great-grandmother was Irish.

+Fender described the first 10 years of his life as "comfortable" within a musical family.
 Alan is also a singer-songwriter, guitarist, and pianist, whilst Liam plays the drums.
 Both were musicians performing locally.
-Fender described the first 10 years of his life as "comfortable" within a musical family.
-His great-great-grandmother was Irish.
-His father later became a music teacher.

 He had a tumultuous late childhood and adolescence.
 His mother left when he was eight years old, although he later reconnected with her when he, at age 17, was forced out of his father's house by his stepmother.
-His mother was then living in the Scottish Borders, and Fender would grow up there when he visited her.
+His mother was then living in the Scottish Borders, and Fender grew up there when he visited her.

 At age eight, Fender received his first guitar from his father.
 Fascinated by Jimmy Page, Jimi Hendrix and Slash, he became "proficient" on the guitar at age 10.
 Fender attended John Spence Community High School in Preston, Tyne and Wear.
 He was bullied for being overweight and unathletic as a child.
 When he was a young teen, he and his mother discovered the body of a woman they knew who died by suicide, which affected his formative years.

 When Fender was 12, he met his friend Dean Thompson and continued to play the guitar alongside him.
 Over the following year, he performed for the first time in front of an audience at his brother's street performer nights, playing Hendrix covers, and accompanied by Thompson at the latter's uncle's birthday, covering songs by Kings of Leon.
 His ambition at this point was to become a professional musician; Fender recalled, "when I hit 13 it was the only thing I wanted from life."
 At age 14, Fender began writing songs.
 The same year, he learned to sing by listening to Jeff Buckley's Grace, an album his brother gave him.
 Fender's brother introduced him to Bruce Springsteen's Born to Run and Darkness on the Edge of Town albums at age 15, during which he also began playing at his brother's open mic nights and formed his first band.
 At the time, he and his mother were poor and living in a small, crumbling flat within a council estate on the outskirts of North Shields.